 As organizations grow, like SAP, the control over KPIs becomes limited.
-Is there really someone reviewing KPIs holistically in your organization?
-Since the answer is likely no, it’s easy to assume that though each KPI may seem reasonable and rational to each group.
-Still, when put together – it becomes abundantly clear how incredibly siloed an organization you have.
+Is there someone reviewing KPIs holistically in your organization?
+Since the answer is likely no, it’s easy to assume that each KPI may seem reasonable and rational to each group.
+Still, it becomes abundantly clear how incredibly siloed an organization you have when put together.

 A single KPI is not necessarily the problem – but the sheer amount of KPIs will lead to conflicting KPIs.
-And when KPIs are the primary measures of success, it’s easy to see how you could then have multiple groups or teams within your organization that are actually in conflict with each other.
+And when KPIs are the primary measure of success, it’s easy to see how you could have multiple groups or teams within your organization that are in conflict with each other.

 This situation is not all that uncommon.
-For example, if an Organization has multiple Services delivery channels, one services team may be primarily tasked with meeting its revenue targets with internal resources.
-While at the same time, another team may be tasked with farming out work to partner Organizations outside of the company.
+For example, if an Organization has multiple Services delivery channels, one service team may be primarily tasked with meeting its revenue targets with internal resources.
+While at the same time, another team may be charged with farming out work to partner Organizations outside of the company.
 These two groups will have wildly different KPIs to support their goals.
-The issue grows when both rely on the same revenue stream, which can then result in internal conflicts.
+The issue grows when both rely on the same revenue stream, resulting in internal conflicts.
 Without oversight, the Partner Organization can easily ignore the Company revenue targets and overzealously push work to meet their KPIs.
 Or vice versa.
-Not to mention the situation becomes increasingly worse when Organizations decide to tie bonuses to KPIs.
+The situation becomes increasingly worse when Organizations decide to tie bonuses to KPIs.

 KPIs are Guidelines

-In 2017, United Airlines had a policy that led to an absolute PR disaster when they forcibly removed 69-year old physician David Dao because they had oversold the flight.
-They clearly did have an approach for randomly selecting passengers, but the policy did not cover common sense thinking when the passenger did not agree to the terms.
-Note: You can search youtube for this video – but it’s absolutely horrific.
+In 2017, United Airlines had a policy that led to an absolute PR disaster when they forcibly removed 69-year-old physician David Dao because they had oversold the flight.
+They did have an approach for randomly selecting passengers, but the policy did not cover common sense thinking when the passenger did not agree to the terms.
+Note: You can search youtube for this video – but it’s horrific.

 In contrast, Southwest Airlines empowers its people not to abide by KPIs and policies but to use them as guidelines.
-Southwest did not focus on measures and policies for every possible situation that may occur.
+Southwest did not focus on measures and procedures for every possible situation that may occur.
 But instead, they focused on common sense training and encouraged their staff to remain customer-focused.
-This has led to an amazing assortment of memorable customer experience stories.
+This has led to a fantastic assortment of memorable customer experience stories.
 Here’s some more detail about those experiences from Shep Hyken.

 A Leading Guideline for KPIs

 KPIs are essential when everyone is laser-focused on shared goals.
-KPIs aren’t inherently bad.
-It is critical to have targets and to measure progress towards those targets.
+KPIs aren’t inherently wrong.
+It is critical to have targets and to measure progress toward those targets.
 Where KPIs often fail is when there are too many of them that go unchecked.

-To assist with putting KPIs in their place, a mantra should sit on top of the KPIs giving teams and employees the flexibility to use common sense.
+To assist with putting KPIs in their place, a mantra should sit on top of the KPIs, giving teams and employees the flexibility to use common sense.
 At Workfront, we use a Commander’s intent.
 The Commander’s Intent gives the overarching goals and objectives that everyone in the organization knows – by heart.
-You can bend or break a KPI but only if it falls in line with the Commander’s Intent.
+You can bend or break a KPI, but only if it aligns with the Commander’s Intent.

 For more on the Commander’s Intent – pick up the book “Done Right” by Alex Shootman.